hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 For this purpose these structures will be serialized together with their version information.
 The detailed description of the versioning support in relation to the serialization formats used in Iroha can be found in this [RFC](https://wiki.hyperledger.org/display/iroha/Message+Versioning).

 Versioning support will have the following benefits:
-1. Client libraries will be able to clearly indicate if they recieve an unsupported versioned response.
+1. Client libraries will be able to clearly indicate if they receive an unsupported versioned response.
-2. Iroha peers will be able to clearly indicate if they recieve an unsupported versioned request.
+2. Iroha peers will be able to clearly indicate if they receive an unsupported versioned request.
 3. The network upgrade will not require for all peers to be upgraded simultaneously.
 4. Transactions and Blocks older versions can be handled conditionally after the network upgrade.